 Brian Pillman – Playing all sides

 During his time in ECW, Brian Pillman was still technically employed by WCW, in a working agreement Bischoff had secretly made with ECW owner Paul Heyman.
-People backstage were starting to suspect that Pillman may not be the free agent he’d been claiming he was, so Pillman used to this to convince Bischoff to give him legitimate termination papers.
+People backstage were starting to suspect that Pillman may not be the free-agent he’d been claiming he was, so Pillman used to this to convince Bischoff to give him legitimate termination papers.
 Bischoff agreed in order to make the whole angle seem more legitimate to the backstage talent, and so Brian was effectively released from his WCW contract.

 “I’m not sure if he was working me, or if WE were working everybody else,” Eric Bischoff claimed on Pillman’s Loose Cannon DVD.

 And so, Brian Pillman now had legitimate documents claiming he was no longer employed by WCW, appearing on ECW weekly TV despite still being on the WCW payroll, took these documents to the WWF offices to start negotiating with Vince McMahon, for a WWF contract.
-He had made himself such a hot commodity in just a few months, that he was now playing the three biggest wrestling companies of the 90s against each other, in order to leverage himself into a big money contract, that he’d been constantly told he would never get.
+He had made himself such a hot commodity in just a few months, that he was now playing the three biggest wrestling companies of the 90s against each other, in order to leverage himself into a big-money contract, that he’d been constantly told he would never get.

 But WCW could still order him to return from ECW, due to him still being on their payroll.
 During his time in ECW, Brian had been running promos and adverts for the Brian Pillman hotline, a telephone number fans could call and he would talk to them, berate them or just behave in his now commonly unhinged way.
 WCW first brought him back to be spotted in crowd shots, behaving wildly in the audience and acting like he was an unscripted part of the show.
 Pillman made sure to always have a sign on the show with the number for his hotline whenever he was on TV in these shots, and reports indicated he made a massive amount of money from his hotline in the first few weeks.

 With Brian now back on WCW TV, Hulk Hogan started to notice just how much of an impact Brian was having and decided he wanted to face Brian and get a little of this spotlight back on himself.
 Hulk was scheduled to wrestle at the next pay-per-view with his partner Randy Savage against a team of eight other wrestlers, which of course Hogan was scheduled to win.
 Hogan’s idea was to make it a 9-on-2 handicap match, adding Pillman to the heel team, and Hogan would win the match by beating Pillman with his finishing Leg Drop.
-Brian realised this could derail everything he’d been building up this last year, knew this could potentially be one of the worst matches of all-time (it was) and started to think of ways to get out of the match.
+Brian realized this could derail everything he’d been building up this last year, knew this could potentially be one of the worst matches of all-time (it was) and started to think of ways to get out of the match.
 He’d been told by his doctors that he would need another throat surgery within a year or so, and Brian, ever the opportunist, scheduled it the same day as the Pay-per-view and told the management he couldn’t participate in the match, saving himself the Hulk Hogan burial in the process.

 His friend Dave Meltzer wrote in an October 2006 edition of the Wrestling Observer Newsletter, “When he got the buzz that Hogan wanted him in that match, he scheduled a surgery.
 The surgery was real and at some point over the next few months he was going to need it, but this was a surgery to avoid Hogan burying him, and his feeling was, just wrestling a match in WCW, let alone a PPV main event and being a ping pong ball for Hogan, would kill his gimmick.
 But in actuality, he stressed to me that he knew that match was going to be ‘near the top of every list of the worst matches in the history of the industry.'”